Tavneetsingh01/data-science-and-analytics-lab-practicals/readme.md

 This guide provides instructions on how to recreate the development environment for this project using Conda or pip.
 You can set up the environment using either a YAML file or a requirements text file.

-> [!Note:] Here in the lab while coding the notebooks we have used conda as a package manager and miniconda instead of anaconda as distribution because it has less number of pre installed packages and we can install packages as per our requirement.
+> [!NOTE] : Here in the lab while coding the notebooks we have used conda as a package manager and miniconda instead of anaconda as distribution because it has less number of pre installed packages and we can install packages as per our requirement.
 [Miniconda_3 Installation Guide](/Installation_Guides/Summary%20of%20Installation%20and%20Setup%20Steps%20For%20Miniconda3%20(a%20python%20distribution).pdf)

 ## Table of Contents